Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Preliminaries

-\paragraph{$Q$-functions and value functions in SSP.} The agent's objective is to minimize its expected cumulative cost incurred until the goal is reached.
-The value function (also called cost-to-go) of a policy $\pi$ is defined as
+The agent's objective is to minimize its expected cumulative cost incurred until the goal is reached.
+The value function (also called cost-to-go) of a policy $\pi$ and its associated $Q$-function are defined as